Who is Maria Ressa, journalist and Nobel Peace Prize laureate? | DW | 08.10.2021

 Her site, launched in 2012, is one of the most popular in the country.
 And her Nobel Peace Prize isn't the first award she has won for her work.

-Ressa was named a TIME magazine Person of the Year in 2018, and was awarded the 2018 Gwen Ifill Press Freedom Award from the Committee to Protect Journalists.
-Others include the Golden Pen of Freedom and the Knight International Journalism Award.
+Ressa was named a TIME magazine Person of the Year in 2018 and was awarded the 2018 Gwen Ifill Press Freedom Award from the Committee to Protect Journalists.
+Other honors she has received include the Golden Pen of Freedom and the Knight International Journalism Award.

-Ressa has penned two books on the rise of terrorism in Southeast Asia, called "Seeds of Terror: An Eyewitness Account of Al-Qaeda's Newest Center" and "From Bin Laden to Facebook."
+Ressa has written two books on the rise of terrorism in Southeast Asia, called "Seeds of Terror: An Eyewitness Account of Al-Qaeda's Newest Center" and "From Bin Laden to Facebook."

 Through Rappler, Ressa aims to combine professional journalism with citizen journalism and crowdsourcing.
 Her work with the outlet has led to the persistent harassment of Duterte supporters, especially on social media.